I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

-Yes, 4 Gauge is safe to take, and there are no serious side effects associated with the ingredients.
-Just make sure to check that you don’t have allergies or intolerances to any of the ingredients before you start taking it.
+Yes, 4 Gauge is safe to take, and there are no serious side effects associated with the natural ingredients.
+Just make sure to check that you don’t have allergies or intolerances to any ingredients before you start taking it.

-If you’ve been struggling with your muscle building progress, then this will quite likely to be your best solution.
+If you’ve been struggling with your muscle-building progress, then this will quite likely be your #1 solution.